GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/regional-dlp/README.md

 1. A `crypto_key` and `wrapped_key` pair.
 Contact your Security Team to obtain the pair.
 The `crypto_key` location must be the same location used for the `location` variable.
 1. An Existing GCP Project
-1. A pre-build Python Regional DLP De-identification template flex template.
+1. A pre-build Python Regional DLP De-identification flex template.
 See [Flex templates](../../flex_templates/README.md).
+1. The identity deploying the example must have permissions to grant role "roles/artifactregistry.reader" in the docker and python repos of the Flex templates.
 1. A network and subnetwork in the data ingestion project.

 ### Firewall rules